Bio by Lorne Behrman

 Signature to David’s songwriting are well-thought out arrangements, dynamic use of melody and counter melodies, subtle dashes of arty musicality, rugged riffs, instantly familiar hooks, airy harmony vocals, and ever so slightly sophisticated chord sequences.
 Thematically, David’s songs tend to be uplifting.
 A standout in his solo career catalog is “One Last Look” from his 1997 release, Talk It Over.
 The song is a smart power-pop track that boasts a unique groove inspired by Yes’s “Roundabout.”

-Today, David is only 100 miles from New York, and he makes the commute for select projects, however, these days his focus is on writing and recording in his studio.
-Reflecting on his life in music he says: “I realize I am so fortunate to be doing what I truly love.
-I’ve never had to have a day job—I’ve always been able to work in this business, and I still love it.”
+Today David makes the commute to New York for select projects.
+However, these days his focus is on writing and recording in his studio.
+Reflecting on his life in music he says: “I realize I am so fortunate to be doing what I truly love —I’ve always been able to work in this business, and I still love it.”

 Bio by Lorne Behrman